SrGnis/cdda-no_dust/README.md

 # CDDA No Dust Mod

-An automated system for creating no-dust mods for Cataclysm: Dark Days Ahead (CDDA) from the official repository data.
+A mod collection that prevents the generation of dust in CDDA.

 ## Overview

 This automation system downloads data from the CDDA repository, processes it to remove dust generation effects, and creates separate mod packages for the main game and individual mods.
-The system can run continuously to automatically process new CDDA releases.

 ## Features